• Skip to main content

 • Gallbladder Cleanse May Be Needed

-Need help transitioning off a low-fat diet until your body adjusts to digesting healthy fats again?
-Herbal bitters can help!
+For those who need a bit of help transitioning off a low-fat diet as the body adjusts to digesting healthy fats again, herbal bitters can help!

-The cause is a liver and gallbladder that are not accustomed to producing and storing the amount of bile necessary to digest the level of fats present in a Traditional Diet.
+The cause is a liver and gallbladder that are not accustomed to producing and storing the amount of bile necessary to digest the proper levels of fat present in a traditional diet.

-The solution is not to go back to a low-fat diet even for those who have had their gallbladders removed.
+The solution is not to throw in the towel and go back to a low-fat diet!
+This is true even for those who have had their gallbladders removed.

-In many cases, a slow and steady increase in the quantity of fats consumed will over time allow the liver and gallbladder to adjust with no further problems noted.
+In many cases, a slow and steady increase in the quantity of fats consumed will allow the liver and gallbladder to gradually adjust.

-This approach works particularly well for those who are consuming coconut oil as a supplement prior to meals to suppress appetite and help them lose weight.
+This protocol for digesting fats after gallbladder surgery works particularly well for those who are consuming coconut oil as a supplement before meals.

-Another tip is to employ a most ancient remedy that modern science has all but forgotten: Herbal Bitters.
+Another helpful strategy is to employ the regular use of herbal bitters, an ancient remedy that modern science has all but forgotten.

-Even those who have had their gallbladders removed find herbal bitters a welcome aid to a meal rich in fats and many are delighted to find that fats can once again be consumed with ease.
+Even those who have had their gallbladders removed find herbal bitters a welcome aid.
+They provide amazing relief when consuming a meal rich in fats.

-Traditional Asian cultures have long valued herbal bitters not only for their digestive benefit but also for cleansing properties as well which promote increased strength and healing.
+Traditional Asian cultures have long valued herbal bitters not only for their digestive benefit but also for their cleansing properties which promote increased strength and healing.

 Most health food stores have herbal bitters available for purchase at very reasonable prices.